Where to Study Show Production

 On the other side of the country, you will find New York, a city equally as vibrant as Los Angeles but in an entirely different way.
 Here, winters aren't spent in flip-flops on the beach.
 Instead, time is passed strolling through Central Park, discovering the latest concert venue, and indulging in Broadway.
 Amongst the dozens of building lining the streets of this city you will also find other contenders for the top show production schools in the US.
 New York University's Tisch School of the Arts is home to studies in film and television, drama and recorded music.
 You can also study music business and music technology within the Steinhart School of Culture, Education and Human Development.
 Beyond the classroom, there are endless opportunities for international students to experience show production first hand in the Big Apple.

 If you are willing to expand your horizons beyond concert tours and theater production, you could consider other avenues for show production.
 Corporations, houses of worship and event planning companies all need people to run soundboards, set up visuals and create the ultimate sensory experience for meetings and conferences.
 You could try DePaul University or the Illinois Institute of Art in Chicago for sound recording or audio production, or you could study in Washington DC while soaking in the American political scene.
-Alternatively, you could opt for a program in a more rural location and be more creative as to where you can use your skills.
+Alternatively, you could opt for a program at Full Sail University's acclaimed School of Music & Recording where you can build on your skills in a smaller city.

 If you are wondering where to study show production, first think about which part of the US you want to experience.
 Do you want to take courses in a quieter college town or do you want to dive into one of the bigger show production hubs?
 Do you want to make sure you attend one of the top show production schools or are you more focused on jumping head-first into an active, live production scene?
 The choice is yours.